spring1843/go-dsa/graph/README.md

 }
 ```

-* Sets the status of edges at the time of discovery, and at the time exploring is finished
+* Sets the status of edges at the time of discovery and at the time exploring is finished
 * Produces a depth-first forest comprising several depth-first trees
-* Generates a well-formed parentheses structure, where discovery of a vertex V is represented with (V and finishing discovering it is represented with V).
-For instance, applying DFS on the graph (A) in _Figure 1_ would result in the output `(1(2(3(5))4()))`.
+* Generates a well-formed parentheses structure, where the discovery of a vertex V is represented with (V and finishing discovering it is represented with V).
+For instance, applying DFS on graph (A) in _Figure 1_ would result in the output `(1(2(3(5))4()))`.

 DFS is capable of categorizing edges (u,v) into four types: